lhartikk/ArnoldC/README.md

 #ArnoldC

-Programming language based on the one liners of Arnold Schwarzenegger.
+Programming language based on the one-liners of Arnold Schwarzenegger.

 ##Motivation